Joe often scoffs at his son's ducking and weaving, but really Eddie's just a chip off the old block.

 Edward was born in Petersfield, Hampshire in 1930 to a dressmaking mother.
 Her hobby was making fancy dresses for carnivals, and one of his earliest memories at the age of three was swallowing a safety pin when preparing to play a supporting role to The Ovaltine Girl in a carnival tableau.
 He had to eat a cotton wool sandwich as a result to ensure the offending pin’s safe passage through his “system”!

 Undeterred either by oysters or safety pins, the young Edward put on plays in his parents’ front room to help raise money for the Red Cross.
-There was obviously parental blessing for this activity as the door to the room was taken off its hinges to enable a more dramatic entrance to effected.
+There was obviously parental blessing for this activity as the door to the room was taken off its hinges to enable a more dramatic entrance.

 With the end of the war, youth clubs began forming, and taking part in a Nativity play made Edward realise that the theatre was his vocation in life.